liuhong-jia/scAnno/README.md

 ***

 # Dependencies
-R version >= 2.10.0
+\\.R version >= 2.10.0
-R packages:Seurat,dplyr,reticulate,MASS,irlba,future,progress,parallel,glmnet,knitr,rmarkdown
+\\.R packages:Seurat,dplyr,reticulate,MASS,irlba,future,progress,parallel,glmnet,knitr,rmarkdown

 # Example
 In this tutorial we will use GSE136103 (Liver) as an example.